Want to do something special for your kids while they’re being kept from their favorite activities? Engage them in authentic fun parachute games!

 Children put their hands up, one after another, in order – creating a synchronized “wave” like in the stands at a baseball game.

-Try to keep a ball rolling only along the outer edge of the parachute around the circle.
+Try to keep a small ball rolling only along the outer edge of the parachute around the circle.
 As it comes toward you, cooperatively lower your edge.
 As it passes you, raise it.